-He worked with Dr. Martin Luther King Jr. to plan the Montgomery and Birmingham Campaigns,
+He worked side-by-sidewith Dr. Martin Luther King Jr. to plan the Montgomery and Birmingham

-the Selma March, and the March on Washington.
-While hatred, bigotry, and violence
+Campaigns, the Selma March, and the March on Washington.
+While hatred, bigotry, and

-marred these historic events, Dr. Gibson's personal experiences merely increased his
+violence marred these historic events, Dr. Gibson's personal experiences merely increased

-love of all mankind, noting that is the true lesson taught by his good friend Martin.
+his love of all mankind, noting that is the true lesson taught by his good friend,

 Dr. Gibson began his career as an instructor at his alma mater and went on to serve as director of the student union and associate director for student life at University of Arkansas Pine Bluff before accepting the position of special aide to Lt.
 Gen. Joseph H. Harper, commanding general of the U.S. Army at Fort Benning (GA).
-In 1966 Dr. Gibson was the first African American hired by the newly chartered College of DuPage.
+In 1966 Dr. Gibson was the first African American administrator hired by the newly chartered College of DuPage, serving first as director of campus life and retiring as executive director of business services in 1994.
 He is a founding member of the DuPage A.M.E.
 Church, Lisle and served as president of the DuPage County Branch of the NAACP.
 He was appointed by Gov. Thompson to the Illinois Dr. Martin Luther King Jr. Holiday Council and is a recipient of the Medgar Evers Award presented by the DuPage County Branch of the NAACP.
 Most importantly, Dr. Gibson continues to serve his community with positive activism.